-Hydrate from anywhere with LifeStraw's personal water filter, on sale at Amazon for one day - CNN Underscored
+Hydrate from anywhere with LifeStraw’s personal water filter, now on sale at Amazon | CNN Underscored

 If you’re looking to escape into the woods for a hiking, camping or backpacking trip, it’s never a bad idea to be prepared for purifying your own water — especially if you’re heading way out into the backcountry.
 For this task, there’s LifeStraw’s personal water filter, which removes bacteria from water so well it goes above and beyond the EPA’s standard.
 (Hint: It’s also great to have in your emergency preparedness kit, just in case.)
-And right now, the LifeStraw is on sale at Amazon for one day only.
+And right now, a 5-pack of LifeStraws is on sale at Amazon for its lowest price ever.

 You don’t need batteries or a charger for this handy personal water filter, which purifies up to 1,000 gallons (or 4,000 liters) of water.
 It’s also available in multipacks if you know you’ll be using it often.